EmmaAdabra/yarn/README.md

 ## Overview

-Any Post is a Java-based microblogging web application built using Servlets, JSP, and PostgreSQL.
+Yarn is a Java-based microblogging web application built using Servlets, JSP, and PostgreSQL.
 It allows users to create posts, comment, like/unlike posts, and manage their profiles in a simple and efficient manner.

 ## Features